 Yes, we’re back to the whole ‘shooting is under threat’ theme so beloved by the ‘shooting community’.
 No matter what the issue, shooting will always stop any potential modernising of shooting.
 It’s the same ‘line in the sand’ mentality that sees any common-sense concession (like not using lead shot) as just the thin of the wedge, which will eventually see ‘antis’ (we prefer to describe people who actually care as ‘pro-wildlife’) knocking the whole sandcastle down.
 Yes, it’s not the killing, the illegality, the waste, or its support of trophy hunting that we all object to…it’s just that we’re ‘antis’.
 Unsophisticated antis at that.

 The Countryside Alliance, meanwhile, claims that 2,500 people could lose their jobs in Scotland if a ban on trophy exports comes into effect.
 Why?
 Because trophy hunters from overseas might get miffed if they can’t take dead deer heads home so just might not bother to come over here at all.
-How unsporting of them…and we thought they were ‘conservationists’ coming here to selflessly help us all keep a plague of deer under control.
+How unsporting …and we thought they were ‘conservationists’ coming here to selflessly help us all keep a plague of deer under control.
 Who knew shooting might be so ready to throw its toys out of the pram (okay, yes, of course we did).

 Joking aside, the fact is that the shooting and hunting lobbyists are mobilising.
 Rushing to defend what they see as their ‘right’ to shoot wildlife – and to shoot as much of it as they like (everything from sixty million non-native pheasants and Red-legged Partridges to deer in Woburn and sheep and goats on Scottish islands).